viebboy/yolox_v1/README.md

 - `-d`: the number of gpus
 - `-b`: total batch size for all devices
 - `--fp16`: whether to use half precision
-- `-o`: whether to occupy gpu first for training
 - `--data-dir`: path to directory that contain images.
   This directory must contain `train2017`, `val2017`, `annotations` as subdirs.
   `train2017` should contain training images